NivedithaGirivel/E-Hostel-Management-System/readme.md

 ## Execution
-(i) Download Visual Studio Code and run login.html file.
+(i) Download Visual Studio Code and run login.html file. <br>
-(ii) Download XAMPP and enable the Apache and Mysql server.
+(ii) Download XAMPP and enable the Apache and Mysql server. <br>
-(iii) Load the project files in a separate folder in htdocs directory of XAMPP (iv) Using PHP Admin in XAMPP import the database named users.
+(iii) Load the project files in a separate folder in htdocs directory of XAMPP <br>
+(iv) Using PHP Admin in XAMPP import the database named users. <br>
-(v) Run the application in your browser using "localhost/OOAD PROJECT"
+(v) Run the application in your browser using "localhost/OOAD PROJECT" <br>